Mark Boals: Career

 Also Boals is featured on vocals on two songs, "Into The Light" and "I Will Always Be There", for the Empire CD Hypnotica (2001).
-Another cool project where Boals took part in, was "Genius Rock Opera" Trilogy by Daniele Liverani.
+Another cool project where Boals took part in, was Genius: A Rock Opera trilogy by Daniele Liverani.
 There he was recording as the main character (Genius) on Episode 1: A human into dreams' world (2002) and Episode 2: In search of the little prince (2004).
 But he refused to sing on the last Episode because of personal reasons and was replaced by D. C. Cooper.
 In 2004 Boals recorded two songs for young Japanese guitarist named Takayoshi Ohmura.
 Ohmura's debut album, entitled "Nowhere To Go", features additional guest appearances by Doogie White (Yngwie Malmsteen, Cornerstone, ex-Rainbow) and Richie Kotzen (ex-Mr. Big, Poison).
 Commented Boals:

 After I was asked by the representatives of Ohmura, I listened to his demo.
 I thought his music was good and he has a talent to play guitar, and I thought it'd be great to support this young Japanese musician.
 I also thought it would be great to share the vocals with the other singers, Richie Kotzen and Doogie White, so I recorded two songs here in L.A. and sent them to Japan.

 Boals has also performed with Lana Lane, Indigo Dying, Empire and Chris Brooks.

 2000s years Boals recorded 3 solo albums as well as three studio albums and one live DVD with his own band, Ring Of Fire.
 The project album called The Codex Boals recorded with Magnus Karlsson in 2007.
 The album project marks the return to recording after a 3 years hiatus for Boals.
 In 2007 Boals started looking for a serious, permanent band situation and Royal Hunt became a perfect opportunity for a singer to exploit and expand his vocal abilities.

 In 2008 Boals appeared on his first Royal Hunt album Collision Course...
 Paradox 2.
 Boals also appeared on Uli Jon Roth's album titled Under A Dark Sky on which he shared vocal duties with Liz Vandall.
 The band with Boals toured the world from July – December 2008.
 In 2009, he also worked with such bands like Vindictiv and Wolf, and completed work on the latest Royal Hunt album X which was released in January 2010.
 Mark is also currently handling vocal duties in the band Seven The Hardway featuring guitarist Tony MacAlpine which released a self-titled album in August 2010.